konrad-jamrozik/droidmate/README.md

 # How DroidMate works #

 DroidMate fully automatically explores behavior of an Android app by interacting with its GUI.
-DroidMate repeatedly reads the device state, makes a decision and interactis with the GUI, until some termination criterion is satisfied.
+DroidMate repeatedly reads the device state, makes a decision and interacts with the GUI, until some termination criterion is satisfied.
 This process is called an **exploration** of the **Application Under Exploration (AUE)**.

 DroidMate is fully automatic: after it has been set up and started, the exploration itself does not require human presence.